luis-carreira/MySQLeater/README.md

 The scripts are separted by funtionality and maybe be used or edited for other applications, like creating backups or compress and send files over SSH.

+How to use:
+Change mysql credentials on the sql2csv Python Script.
+Change SSH/SCP parameters accordingly on the sftp Python Script.
+Copy/clone the whole directory somewhere on the target machine.
+Run deploy.sh as root user (not sudo) and wait until it's finished.

 I hope you have fun like I did creating this 😄